Reaseheath College Privacy Notice for Student Applicants

 - For research and statistical purposes, but no information which could identify you will be published.

-We consider the processing of your personal information for the above purposes to be either necessary for us to take steps with a view to creating a contractual relationship with you (e.g. to assess your application to study with us), or necessary for compliance with a legal obligation (e.g. equal opportunities monitoring), or necessary for the performance of tasks we carry out in the public interest task of providing education to you.
+We consider the processing of your personal information for the above purposes to be either necessary for us to take steps with a view to creating a contractual relationship with you (e.g. to assess your application to study with us, to deliver and administer your education), or necessary for compliance with a legal obligation (e.g. equal opportunities monitoring), or necessary for the performance of tasks we carry out in the public interest task of providing education to you.

 Where that information is special category personal information (e.g. medical information) we will process it because there is a substantial public interest for us to do so.
 This is to provide relevant supports and safeguarding during your time as a student.